krathman257/krathman257.github.io/README.md

 To make a new project, copy `projectTemplate.md` into `docs/_projects/` with a new name and a `.md` extension.

-There are two variables that need to be assigned values: `short_name` and `name`. `short_name` should be the same name as the file (this isn't required, but it keeps things intuitive), so `blog.md` should contain `short_name: blog`. `name` is the more human-readable name for the project, and should be something more descriptive (in this example, something like `name: Personal Project Blog`)
+There are three variables that need to be assigned values: `short_name`, `name`, and `github`. `short_name` should be the same name as the file (this isn't required, but it keeps things intuitive), so `blog.md` should contain `short_name: blog`. `name` is the more human-readable name for the project, and should be something more descriptive (in this example, something like `name: Personal Project Blog`). `github` is an optional variable, and should be a link to the relavent Github repository, if used.

 Any content, including Markdown-stylized text and images, to be shown on the main project page can be placed below the front matter.